 To the lovers past for all you have shown me.

 I am fluid in my intimate relationships.
 I do not identity for monogomous or polyamorous.
+I have been both.
 I believe that every relationship has a unique flowing dynamic.
 I believe that something that lasts a short amount of relative time can be just as potent as a long term relationship.
 I see that things ebb and flow, change, take shape, and that to attempt to box something into a way that is perceived as the "right" way is quite rigid and takes potency away from a dynamic.

 In all transparency, this has been my most vulnerable writing to post publicly.
 I went back and forth making this public and then turning back into a draft version.

 I started a practice when I moved from Philadelphia in 2018.
 The practice was to start writing love letters of gratitude for those who I shared intimate loving space with, and/or for those who captured my heart & taught me about myself.
 I wrote the letters as a way to clear cords of attachment with a lover and/or someone who deeply impacted my heart.
-Not all were necessarily "lovers".
+Not all were necessarily "lovers", but also close friends.
 I wrote these letters of gratitude to complete full closure from my side, as a way to bow in appreciation and to move forward without any lingering strings.
 That way, there is room for another.
 And, that way, when the other does come, I am fully present for them rather than being caught up in past memories of what might have been.

 For the woman who showed me that it doesn’t matter if one is a she/he/they, my heart knows no bounds in identity.
 That I see the other's heart first and open to the connection.
 That this body is a vessel that is in an ebbing flow.
 To this woman who saw me deeper than any other, who encouraged my wings to spread, who shows up in her own vulnerability and journey.
 To our resonate love for nature and expressing our wildness.
 Thank you for the reminder that the path I take is not a straight one, but instead, a heart guided fluid and flowing path.